 This course is designed to develop the technical writing skills of students intending to become criminal justice practitioners.
-Students develop the written communications skills needed to produce and accurately document research papers and legal and investigative materials, as well as other types of written communications commonly used by the major agencies within the criminal justice profession.
+Students develop the written communications skills needed to prepare to write research papers, reports, and accurately document legal and investigative materials, as well as other types of written communications commonly used by the major agencies within the criminal justice profession.
 This course will meet three hours weekly for five weeks.
 Prerequisite: ENG101.
 Fall.